- The Apollo Guidance Computer was the first computer ever built whose operation was based entirely on silicon integrated circuits.

 The following schematic illustrated what the DSKY interface looked like and what each thing on it did.

 The actual computation worked via three input NOR logic gates, which produced a binary 1 output only when both binary inputs were 0, and which produced 0 as output in every other case.
-Current drivers were used to configure the erasable memory, and bipolar transistors were used to select erasable memory.
+Current drivers were used to configuring the erasable memory, and bipolar transistors were used to select erasable memory.
 This schematic illustrates the way the circuitry and logic gates functioned:

 Apollo Guidance Computer: Historical Significance